dwayne/elm-random-quote-machine/tutorial/step-05.md

     [ i [ class ("fa fa-" ++ name) ] [] ]
 ```

-Now when the "New quote" button is clicked both a quotation and a color are
+Now, when the "New quote" button is clicked both a quotation and a color are
 randomly selected.

 ```elm